Protection from Fire

 This program helps Oregon communities plant, care for and manage urban forests, and works to foster public awareness of the contribution of urban forest ecosystems to quality of life, environmental and economic well-being in Oregon cities.
 This awareness in turn can help strengthen urban Oregonians' connections to Oregon's broader forest resources and issues.
 Learn more.

-These services include department-wide executive management and policy direction, as well as support in areas that include finance, human resources, public affairs, information technology and facilities.
+e services include department-wide executive management and policy direction, as well as support in areas that include finance, human resources, public affairs, information technology and facilities.